 Freeze: Allow to cool, then spoon into a freezer-safe container.
 Freeze for up to 3 months.
 Defrost in the fridge before reheating in the microwave.

-This Chicken Goulash is the kind of meal you’ll come back to again and again — it’s hearty, flavorful, and so easy to make.
+This Chicken Goulash is the kind of meal you’ll come back to again and again.
+It’s hearty, flavorful, and so easy to make.
 Perfect for busy nights when you need something cozy and satisfying on the table fast.

 FAQ